jackokring/doris.nvim/README.md

 why `chr` and `num` are not in this file.
 Not that they can't be written in pure lua, it's just `nvim` kid of already has likely optimized versions.

+## Object

+Various classes placed in the `_G` context.
+This relies on the plenary OOP library, and includes some `Nad` monad/comonad functional programming bits.

 ## Using it

 Via `lazy.nvim`: